XcooBee/xcoobee-php-sdk/README.md

 trigger test event to configured campaign webhook.
 The structure will be the same as real event (with encrypted payload and hmac signature).
-Also you will receive `X-XBEE-TEST-EVENT` header, which indicates that event is test.
+Also you will receive `XBEE-TEST-EVENT` header, which indicates that event is test.
 If campaign webhook is not configured, you'll receive an error.